 These comments only apply for the LGA 775 and other Intel versions; with at least some AMD motherboards you might need to remove the motherboard to fit it.
-Sorry AMD users; see your instructions.

 The Freezer comes with thermal compound on the heatsink.
-I was an idiot; I wiped this off and splashed out on some Antec thermal compound with the assumption that spending extra money would get better cooling results, but it turned out to be exactly the same stuff that Arctic sell as Arctic Silver 5, and presumably use on their coolers, too.
+I made a mistake; I wiped this off and splashed out on some Antec thermal compound with the assumption that spending extra money would get better cooling results, but it turned out to be exactly the same stuff that Arctic sell as Arctic Silver 5, and presumably use on their coolers, too.
 Whoops!
 I wonder if all manufacturers use exactly the same stuff.
 Chad Sebring has done the right thing and tested five different pastes head-to-head.
 His conclusion is the opposite of mine, though: There's less than a degree (presumably Celsius) between them, which tells me that they're all just about the same and that claims of using "nano diamonds" should be spread on a field where they will do some good.

 (In a perfect example of "but they would say that", the manual says that you should only use Arctic thermal compound.
 Ha!)

 The Freezer is, for all intents and purposes, completely silent.

 The only way I was able to discern any noise it was making was by taking the side panel off my case, putting my ear a foot away from the fan then jamming my fingers into the blades to force the fan to stop (don't try this at home, kids!).
 This is the only way I noticed that yes, the fan does make a very very quiet hum, if you listen really really hard.